zhubert/malachite/README.md

 Malachite::Client.frenemies({friends: friends, enemies: enemies}) => [{"name"=>"Peter"}]
 ```

 ### How Does it Work?

 Some code trickery, quite honestly.

 * The first time the function is called, Malachite will build a shared library from your Go code
-* Your Go code gets "extended" with a boilerplate template, similar to a generator in Rails
 * It then uses Ruby's Fiddle to call the shared library
 * Arguments are passed back and forth via JSON